Developer Contributions

 Review and appeals

-CIL is non-negotiable.
-If you believe there has been a miscalculation, you may request a review under Regulation 113.
-This request must be submitted in writing and sent via email to CIL@newham.gov.uk within 28 days of the Liability Notice being issued and prior to the commencement of the development.
+If you think that we have made a mistake in calculating the chargeable amount, you can make a request for review under Regulation 113.
+This must be made in writing and sent via email to CIL@newham.gov.uk within 28 days of the Liability Notice being issued and prior to the commencement of the development.
 You cannot request a review if a relief claim has been submitted and the claim has not been withdrawn.

-If you remain dissatisfied following the outcome of the Regulation 113 review, you may submit an appeal under Regulation 114 to the Valuation Office Agency.
+If you are still unhappy with the calculation following this review, you can appeal to the Valuation Office Agency under Regulation 114.
 This appeal must be made within 60 days of the original Liability Notice being issued and before the development has commenced.

-Please refer to the CIL guidance on gov.uk for more information and find all CIL forms available on the Planning Portal website.
+You can also find all CIL forms on the Planning Portal website.

 Important warning on fraudulent emails